Deploy

 When you first visit your WordPress site, you'll see the installation screen:

-After installation, you'll see the WordPress admin dashboard and can begin customizing your site.
+After installation, you'll see the WordPress Admin dashboard and can begin customizing your site.

 Last updated